-Binds ~ cite-id, citet-id, and generate-bibliography-id, which share state to accumulate and render citations.
+Binds \sim cite-id, citet-id, generate-bibliography-id, (optionally) cite-author-id, and (optionally) cite-year-id which share state to accumulate and render citations.

-The function bound to \sim cite-id produces a citation referring to one or more bibliography entries with a preceding non-breaking space, by default sorting the entries to match the bibliography order.
+The function bound to $\sim cite-id$ produces a citation referring to one or more bibliography entries with a preceding non-breaking space, by default sorting the entries to match the bibliography order.
 It has the contract